benjymous/annotations/sandman/sandman.75.md

   It is not clear whether this was an actual tavern, or was invented by Gaiman for the script.

+  It can also be noted that Elizabeth Quiney was illustrated to resemble  from the Bone comics...  from the Boneville message boards: (which no longer seem to be online):

+  > Jeff replied "Yes, that is Gran'ma running the inn.
+It was drawn by Charles Vess (who illustrated Rose, of course).
+And it was a wink toward the Dreaming in Bone.
+As I remember it, DC's legal dept. insisted on minor changes in her appeance so I couldn't sue.
+Which I wouldn't have anyway.
+  >
+  > Charles also put a red dragon above the gateway to the Dreaming castle.
+It was a surprise when the issue came out, and I enjoyed it a lot!
+Charles gave the original art pages to me later as gift."

 ### Page 7

 > [marginThumb] ![page 07](thumbnails/sandman.75/page07.jpg)